Need Computer Help? Got Questions?

 5. Click Continue.

 If you see the message Configuration found in Mozilla ISP database your email is ready to set up automatically.
-Depending on the email plan you have, select IMAP (remote folders) or POP (keep mail on your computer), click Done, and click OK.
+Select IMAP (remote folders), click Done, and click OK.
 Your email is set up.

 If you don't see the message, complete the remaining steps to manually set up your email.